RubixML/ML/docs/datasets/api.md

 ```

 ## De-duplication
-Return a dataset with duplicate rows removed:
+Return a new dataset with duplicate rows removed:
 ```php
 public deduplicate() : self
 ```